braddle/pokemon-cli-kata/README.md

 ## Requirements

+Work through each of the requirements one by one and complete the required functionality before moving onto the next

+### List Pokemon

 When the application is first run it should show a list of pokemon.
-The list should show the name of the pokemon and the names of there types (e.g. Normal, Grass, Poison... ).
-Both the Name and the Type Names should be Title Case
+The list should show the name of the pokemon.
+The name should in Title Case.

-By default the application should load 20 pokemon.
-However uses can use the optional **limit** flag`--limit=#` to change the number of pokemon listed at one time.
-After displaying the list of pokemon the application should init you to hit enter to see more Pokemon or enter 'q' to quite

 The list should look something like this